bvda/sw4bed-01/exercises/lesson-02.md

 ## Exercise 02-2
 ### Containerizing a ASP.NET Core application
-Go ahead and study the guide @ https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/docker/building-net-docker-images
+Go ahead and study the guide @ https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/docker/building-net-docker-images (Make sure that you run the application using Linux containers)

 Write down an answer to the following questions:
 - Is it possible to have multiple Dockerfiles in one project?